sasha-ajin/citrus-shop-modeling/README.md

 #### power_bi.pbix

-Here we have PowerBI file.For starting it up,you should install it here https://www.microsoft.com/en-us/download/details.aspx?id=58494
+Here we have PowerBI file.For starting it up,you should install app here https://www.microsoft.com/en-us/download/details.aspx?id=58494

 The file contains 3 diagrams :